The Planetary Orbital Radar Processing and Simulation System

 The Mars Advanced Radar for Ionosphere and Subsurface Sounding (MARSIS) onboard the European Space Agency's (ESA) Mars Express (MEx) spacecraft has been observing Mars since 2005.
 MARSIS operates in various modes, and the 1-MHz bands centered at 3, 4, and 5 MHz are used for subsurface sounding.

-The Selenological and Engineering Explore's (SELENE, AKA Kaguya) Lunar Radar Sounder (LRS) is a frequency-modulated / continous-wave radar sounder with a 2-MHz bandwidth centered at 5 MHz.
-LRS was in operation from 2007-2009.
+The Selenological and Engineering Explore's (SELENE, AKA Kaguya) Lunar Radar Sounder (LRS) is a frequency-modulated / continuous-wave radar sounder with a 2-MHz bandwidth centered at 5 MHz.
+LRS was in operation from 2007–2009.

 Applications Under Development

-The Orbital Radar Simulator (OaRS) is an attempt to answer a long-standing issue in planetary radar sounder science, the lack of any publicly-available, open-source full-waveform radar simulator.
-Geophysics is a complementary science (i.e., single measurements cannot be used to infer subsurface properties).
-Because of this, many terrestrial and planetary geophysicist use numerical modeling to check their interpretations.
-Under development by members of the Center of Wave Phenomena at the Colorado School of Mines, OaRS will provide end-users with the ability to simulate radar data from various instrument through free-form subsurface environments.
+The Orbital Radar Simulator (OaRS) is an attempt to answer a long-standing issue in planetary radar sounder science: the lack of any publicly-available, open-source full-waveform radar simulator.
+Under development by members of the Center of Wave Phenomena at the Colorado School of Mines, OaRS will provide end-users with the ability to simulate radar data from various instruments through free-form subsurface environments.

-To accompany the processing and simulation capabilities of PORPASS, we will develop an interative geographic information system (GIS) that will display radar ground-tracks over various basemaps.
-The GIS will allow users to select radar observations over regions-of-interest and select bulk processing parameters to ensure all data is being processed consistently in the selected dataset.
-At this time, both Mars and Earth's Moon will be accessible as basemaps through the GIS.
+To accompany the processing and simulation capabilities of PORPASS, we will develop an interactive geographic information system (GIS) that will display radar ground-tracks over various basemaps.
+The GIS will allow users to select radar observations over regions-of-interest and select bulk processing parameters.
+Both Mars and Earth's Moon will be accessible as basemaps.

 The PORPASS Team